garrettgman/garrettgman.github.io/foundations.md

 Each variable has a unique pattern of variation that is shaped by the natural laws that influence the variable.
 This pattern of variation is known as the variable's _distribution_ because it determines how values of the variable will be distributed over many measurements.
 If you understand a variable's distribution, you can use it to make predictions about future values of the variable.
 You can spot which values are typical, which are rare, and which are impossible.
 You can also use the distribution to quantify how uncertain you should feel about a prediction.
 Your prediction is more likely to be far off if the variable varies over a wide range of values than if it varies over a small range of values.

 Data sets provide a record of variation that you can use to study a variable.
 They not only reveal the distribution of the variable; they also provide a basis for reasoning about the variable with probability.
-For example, if the data shows that half of the measurements of $X$ are less than or equal to $y$, then you can infer that the probability that a future value will be less than or equal to $y$ is about one half.
-If your data reveals that the variable $X$ has a value of $z$ in 1 out of 100 measurements, you can infer that the probability that the next value will also be $z$ is about 1 in 100.
+For example, if the data shows that half of the measurements of $$X$$ are less than or equal to $$y$$, then you can infer that the probability that a future value will be less than or equal to $$y$$ is about one half.
+If your data reveals that the variable $$X$$ has a value of $$z$$ in 1 out of 100 measurements, you can infer that the probability that the next value will also be $$z$$ is about 1 in 100.

 Although all variation is insightful, a specific type of variation provides more information than all others.
 That type of variation is known as covariation.

 ## Covariation and observations

 _Covariation_ is the tendency for two or more variables to vary in a systematic way.
 When two variables covary, their values will seem to correspond to each other.
-To understand covariation, consider our familiar law, $F = MA$.
+To understand covariation, consider our familiar law, $$F = MA$$.
 The law states that the acceleration of a particle will vary as the forces acting on the particle vary.
 This law will leave fingerprints on the patterns of variation displayed by acceleration, force and mass.

 If you measure both the acceleration of a particle and the force acting on it, you may notice that the values of the acceleration and the force correspond in a systematic way.
-The value of $A$ will be high whenever the value of $F$ is high, and the value of $A$ will be low when the value of $F$ is low.
+The value of $$A$$ will be high whenever the value of $$F$$ is high, and the value of $$A$$ will be low when the value of $$F$$ is low.
 You will observe an even more striking relationship if you also measure the particle's mass.
-Whenever you measure the acceleration, force, and mass simultaneously, you will observe values that display the relationship $F = MA$.
+Whenever you measure the acceleration, force, and mass simultaneously, you will observe values that display the relationship $$F = MA$$.

 If you collect many different observations, this relationship will appear as a pattern of covariation in your data.
 As a result, data provides a way to discover natural laws.
 You can search for patterns in raw data, or visualize the data to make patterns more apparent.
 You can also search through your data with pattern recognition algorithms, like those of statistical modelling and machine learning.